jschrack/CYBR-8420/Deliverables/Requirements for Software Security Engineering/Security Requirements.md

 ### Augusto

 - Completed misuse case analysis for Administrator Updating Software.
-- Built a list of security requirements dervied from misuse case analysis, and used AI (ChatGPT) to improve in my assessment.
+- Built a list of security requirements derived from misuse case analysis, and used AI (ChatGPT) to improve my assessment.

 ### Deb

 - Completed misuse case analysis for the instructor / gradebook relationship
-- Built list of security requirements dervied from misuse case analysis and compared them to advertised security features of software to determine sufficiency of current security features
+- Built list of security requirements derived from misuse case analysis and compared them to advertised security features of software to determine sufficiency of current security features
 - Researched OSS security configuration / installation documentation for Canvas LMS and contributed this section in "Part 2" of the assignment
 - Completed the Team Reflection for this week's assignment

 ### Geoff

 - Completed misuse case analysis for application cache access
-- Built list of security requriements derived from misuse case analysis
+- Built list of security requirements derived from misuse case analysis
 - Asked Google Gemini if it had any more ideas

 ### Jesse

 - Completed misuse case analysis for adding a user.
-- Added security requirements dervied from analysis to the list of security requirements.
+- Added security requirements derived from analysis to the list of security requirements.
 - Added improvements/recommendations for improving the production quickstart documentation.
 ### Mark

-- Completed use case/misuse case chart for a student viewing a grade.
-- Added relevant security requirments and added to security requirements assesment from the misuse case.

 ## Team Reflection

 Our team continues to work well together.
 We set up regular team meetings to check in with one another, ensuring we're on the same page and understand our coursework and roles in our assignments.
 Everyone is respectful and helpful in conveying their ideas.
 We made sure to incorporate comments into our pull request (PR) reviews, using feedback from Dr. Gandhi to refine our process.
-The one area that we all agreed could use some improvement was submission of our individual assignemnt contributions earlier in the week, allowing other teammates ample time to review PRs, provide comments, and update our product.
+The one area that we all agreed could use some improvement was submission of our individual assignment contributions earlier in the week, allowing other teammates ample time to review PRs, provide comments, and update our product.
 Overall, we all continue to maintain our best efforts and are eager to learn how we can improve going forward.